ReadHat/SpringGroup/README.md

 ### Adding your DB credentials:

 There is a file included called "db-creds_TEMPLATE.php".
-Make a copy of this file named "db-creds.php".
-Then add your credentials to this new file only.
-**DO NOT ADD THEM TO THE TEMPLATE FILE!** If you do this exactly right, the ".gitignore" file will keep git from tracking it, so you don't have to worry about accidentally adding it with a "git add ." command.
+Make a copy of this file named "db-creds.php" and place it in the same diredtory.
+Then add your credentials to this new file only. **DO NOT ADD THEM TO THE TEMPLATE FILE!** If you do this exactly right, the ".gitignore" file will keep git from tracking it, so you don't have to worry about accidentally adding it with a "git add ." command.

 This is all you have to do. const.php is configured to pull in your db-creds as long **as the db-creds.php file is in the same directory.**